-Yuca con pescado reflects the Spanish-Bantu fusion of Equatoguinean cuisine — grilled fish (West African tradition) with boiled cassava (Bantu) plus a Spanish-style sofrito-like onion-tomato relish.
+Yuca con pescado is the Spanish-Bantu fusion of Equatoguinean cuisine in one plate — grilled fish (a West African tradition) with boiled cassava (Bantu) plus a Spanish-style sofrito-like onion-tomato relish.

 Bite into a piece of grilled snapper — smoky crispy skin, tender flesh, garlic-and-lemon marinade penetrated.
 Pair with a forkful of boiled cassava — starchy, slightly sweet, soft.
 Top both with the onion-tomato relish — bright, tangy, piquant.
 The Spanish-style sofrito ties the Bantu cassava and West African grilled fish together.
 This is Equatoguinean Sunday lunch.